Cofidis (cycling team): History

 For the 2015 season the team announced it had signed 2014 Giro d'Italia points classification winner, Nacer Bouhanni, along with Dominique Rollin, Geoffrey Soupe and Steve Chainel.

 After a 2017 season during which the team only took 13 wins, in October of that year the team announced that Sanquer had been sacked, and that he would be replaced as manager by former Cofidis rider Vasseur.

 The team returned to UCI WorldTour status in the 2020 season, and the team will using De Rosa bikes beginning from the 2020 season, ending their contract with Kuota.

-Starting with the 2023 season the team will be riding Look bicycles.
+Starting with the 2023 season the team rode Look bicycles.

+Following the 2025 season, the team were set to be relegated from the UCI WorldTour after finishing twentieth in the UCI teams ranking.